dcvath/Challenge1_Fever_Data_Analysis/Written_Report_Template.md

 # Kickstarting with Excel

 ## Overview of Project
-This is an analysis of Louise's fundraising for her play, Fever.
+This is an analysis to provide Louise's with additional information regarding fundraising for her play, Fever.
 The fundraising is approaching its goal in a relatively short period of time.
-Due to this fact, Louisa requested an analysis of how different campaigns fared in relation to their launch dates and their funding goals.
+Due to this fact, Louise requested an analysis of how different campaigns fared in relation to their launch dates and their funding goals.

 ### Purpose
 Visualize campaign outcomes based on their launch dates and their funding goals to give Louisa an idea of where her fundraising campaign might finish.